Gordon the Garden Gnome

 Gordon the Garden Gnome is an animated children's television series aimed at getting children interested in gardening.
-Gordon is a happy garden gnome, whose voice is provided by TV gardening presenter Alan Titchmarsh.
-The series began in 2005 until 2006.
+Gordon is a happy garden gnome, whose voice is provided by british TV gardening presenter Alan Titchmarsh.
+The series aired from 2005 to 2006.

 Synopsis

 The series focuses on the title character.
 Gordon the Garden Gnome tries his best to help the environment and the animals living in his garden, with the help of his gnome friends Percy (Voiced by David Holt), Ian (voiced by Maria Darling), Rosie (also voiced by Maria Darling) and Jerome (voiced by Dan Freedman).
 There is also a worm named Andrew (also voiced by David Holt), slugs named Lez (also voiced by Dan Freedman) & Dez (voiced by Rob Rackstraw), a squirrel named Daphne, a mole named Morris and many others.

 Production

 The series first started development in 2002.
 The series was originally commissioned by Collingwood O'Hare for CITV.
 For some reason however the programme's development was taken by the BBC, as a result, the programme aired on CBeebies, the newest channel in the UK at the time dedicated solely to air preschool programming.

 The series was produced in the United Kingdom by Collingwood O'Hare and in Australia by Southern Star Entertainment.
-Animated by Suzhou Hong Ying Animation in 2004 in China.
+Animated by Suzhou Hong Ying Animation Company Limited in 2004 in China.